paradisec-archive/PARADISEC_workflows/04_suggested_specifications.md

 {:toc}
 </details>

-## Suggested settings for recording audio and video for fiedwork
+## Suggested specifications for digital capture

 <p align="center">
 🚧 This page is currently under construction, last edited on 2021-05-25 🚧